mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part6/part6.md

 - Bomb offers!! - school may have a policy
 - Think about it
 - Talk to someone on team to learn more, just ask recruiter
+- buy more time by asking for meeting with manager

 # Compensation